telus/tds-core/packages/InteractiveIcon/NavButton.md

 ### Usage criteria

-- Use only for top-level navigation (i.e. Global Elements, My TELUS applications like Casa)
+- Use only for top-level navigation (i.e. Global Elements, My TELUS, and applications like Casa)
-- Must have 8px spacing between each interactive icon
+- Must have 8px spacing (Box level 2) between each interactive icon
 - If you don’t know whether you can use this or not, you probably can’t 😬
 - You must provide a `numItems` prop when using `CartFilledBold`